aakarroy/Nexus-Of-Knowledge-Library-Management-System/README.md

 ## Introduction

 Nexus of Knowledge is a **Library Management System** designed using **Tkinter (Python GUI)** with **MySQL** as the database.
 It provides an intuitive user interface to manage books, users, and transactions efficiently.
-The system supports sorting, email notifications, and database connectivity.
+The system supports, email notifications, and database connectivity.

 ## Features